Hit-and-Run Driver Sought in Lake Charles Death

 If the hit-and-run driver does not get caught, the only other option for a serious injury victim is to file an uninsured motorist claim with their own insurance company.

 The Lake Charles car accident lawyers at Simien & Simien believe that drivers who leave the scene of an accident should be prosecuted to the fullest extent of the law.
 We represent victims of hit-and-run accidents and their families, and will work to get you the compensation you are entitled to.
-Contact us today for a free consultation.
+Contact a personal injury lawyer from our firm today for a free consultation.